ib729/stuco/docs/testing.md

-# WebSocket NFC Upgrade - Testing Guide
+# Testing Guide

-This guide provides comprehensive testing procedures for the WebSocket-based NFC tap detection system.
+This guide provides comprehensive testing procedures for the WebSocket-based NFC tap detection system and overall functionality.

 ## Prerequisites